Nivedita123/damt-probability-distributions/README.md

 - normal `<μ>` `<σ>`

-#### Note:
+#### Note
-Part of CSE 5301: Data Analysis and Modelling techniques course by Prof. Vamsi Krishna Gopi Krishna at The University of Texas at Arlington.
+This code was submitted as part of CSE 5301: Data Analysis and Modelling techniques course assignment at **The University of Texas at Arlington** to Prof. VamsiKrishna GopiKrishna (http://crystal.uta.edu/~gopikrishnav/)